-Uwe Reuà was born on March 3, 1947 in Friedberg, Hesse.
-Johnny Tame is a German singer, songwriter, guitarist and musician who has gained recognition in rock, country and folk music.
-He began his musical career in the early 1960s, performing as a bassist, guitarist and singer in bands such as The Rascals, The Gigolos and The Delegates, turning professional in 1964.
-From 1967, he used the stage name Johnny Tame and scored his biggest international hit with the song "Sand in my Shoes"; he represented Germany at the "OSCAR" song festival in Malta, where he came third.
-In 1972, he founded his own band, Johnny Tame's Time Machine, and was also the bassist and singer of the Bourbon Family; he also played in Costa Cordalis' Orpheus Band until 1976.
+Uwe ReuÃ, born on March 3, 1947, in Friedberg/Hessen, Germany, was a German singer, songwriter, and guitarist known professionally as Johnny Tame.
+He gained recognition in rock, country, and folk music.
+He began his musical career in the early 1960s, performing as a bassist, guitarist, and singer in bands such as The Rascals, The Gigolos, and The Delegates, turning professional in 1964.
+From 1967, Reuà used the stage name Johnny Tame and scored his biggest international hit with the song "Sand in my Shoes".
+He represented Germany at the OSCAR song festival in Malta in 1968, where he reached number 3.
+In 1972, Tame founded his own band, Johnny Tame's Time Machine, and was the bassist and singer for Bourbon Family.
+He also played in Costa Cordalis' Orpheus Band until 1976.
 His collaboration with the German rock musician Peter Maffay was particularly influential from 1976 onwards.
-Under the name Tame & Maffay, they produced two country-rock albums that were successful in the German charts: Tame & Maffay (1977) reached number 24 and Tame & Maffay 2 (1979) number 16 in the album charts.
-The single "Making It Better" climbs to number 35, while solo LPs such as Untamed and Indistinct Horizon are released at the same time.
-Johnny Tame toured internationally in the 1970s and early 1980s, appeared on television and radio shows and used his fame for social commitment, for example for environmental protection and human rights organizations.
-From the mid-1980s, his stage presence waned due to health problems; after his last public appearance in 1989, he retired from the music business.
-He lived in Hamburg until the end, where he died in March 2022 at the age of 75.
+Under the name Tame & Maffay, they produced two country-rock albums that were successful in the German charts: Tame & Maffay I in 1977 reached number 24, and Tame & Maffay II in 1979 reached number 16.
+The single "Making It Better" reached number 35 in 1977.
+Tame also released the solo albums Indistinct Horizon in 1980 and Untamed in 1981.
+He toured internationally in the 1970s and early 1980s, appearing on television and radio shows, and used his fame for social commitment by playing concerts for organizations like Amnesty International and Greenpeace.
+From the mid-1980s, his stage presence waned due to health problems.
+After his last public appearance in 1989, he retired from the music business.
+He lived in Hamburg until his death in March 2022.

 Read All